Our Understanding of the Older Consumer:

 Marketing Implication: Logic in product messages generally works better with males than females.
 However, this doesn’t mean qualitative differences in accuracy of perceptions because females generally make more effective use of intuition, a right brain, and emotionally based function.
 However, once a female experiences a favorable insight, she may become as rational in further processing of a matter as a male.
 It’s just that her right brain is a more formidable gatekeeper to the left-brain than male brains generally are.

 Motivations do not originate in the conscious mind.

 The conscious mind is the executive officer that, like a corporate CEO, makes decisions on needs that have been framed at lower levels.
 Neurologist Richard Restak states in The Brain Has a Mind of Its Own “We have reason to doubt that full awareness of our motives may be possible.”
 Adds brain researcher Bernard Baars in, In the Theater of the Brain, “Our inability to report intentions and expectations simply reflect the fact that they are not qualitatively conscious.”

 Marketing Implication: Answers consumers give researchers about their motivations are often incomplete or off the mark simply because people can only speculate about their motivations at deepest levels of the psyche.
-Creators of product messages need to become more intimately familiar, than is typical, with the “hidden drivers” of consumers’ behavior that consumers, about which they have little explicit knowledge.
+Creators of product messages need to become more intimately familiar than is typical with the “hidden drivers” of consumers’ behavior, about which they have little explicit knowledge.
 These drivers tend to be stage-of-life specific.
 For example, young people generally have stronger outer-directed motivations relating to social status than older people.
 Older people’s motivations tend to be qualitatively more experiential and less materialistic than younger people’s motivations.